ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 the client issues a query for `_dns.resolver.arpa.` with the SVCB resource record type (64) {{I-D.ietf-dnsop-svcb-https}}.

-Because this query is for an SUDN, which no entity can claim ownership over, the ServiceMode SVCB response MUST NOT use the "." value for the TargetName.
-Instead, the domain name used for DoT/DoQ or used to construct the DoH template MUST be provided.
+Responses to the SVCB query for the "resolver.arpa" SUDN describe designated resolvers.
-This ensures that different designated resolver configurations can be correctly associated with IP addresses in A and AAAA records.
-As such, clients MUST NOT perform A and AAAA queries for "resolver.arpa".
+To ensure that different designated resolver configurations can be correctly distinguished and associated with A and AAAA records for the resolver, ServiceMode SVCB responses to these queries MUST NOT use the "." or "resolver.arpa" value for the TargetName.
+Similarly, clients MUST NOT perform A or AAAA queries for "resolver.arpa".

 The following is an example of an SVCB record describing a DoH server discovered by querying for `_dns.resolver.arpa`: